lain7891/Readme-Generator-/testREADME.md

   ![badge](https://img.shields.io/badge/GPL-License-<color>)

  ## Description
-Helps create a readme for developer in an easier way
+As a developer I want to create a good and quick readme so I can focus most of my time on my project.

 ## Table of Contents